 Our top mountain beach near Asheville is at Lake James State Park.
 It's relatively new, opening in 2010, and features a bathhouse with nice changing rooms, concessions and protected swim area.
 Lake James is about 45 miles east of Asheville (between Marion and Morganton) and has two sections.
 The beach is located in the Paddy's Creek Area section.

 The convenient concession stand in the Bathhouse sells popsicles, many flavors of ice cream, drinks, candy, ice and more.
-Adjacent to the beach are picnic tables and grills.
 Since the lake is at a lower elevation (1,200 ft.), expect lots of sun and many 90-degree days each summer.
 Bring your sunscreen, chairs, blankets and coolers.
 No alcoholic beverages or pets are allowed.

 The 700-ft. long beach is open May through September, 10 AM-6 PM every day.
 Lifeguards are on duty most days from Memorial Day Weekend through Labor Day Weekend.
 When lifeguards are on duty, a fee is charged: $5/adults and $4/children 12 and under.
+They have unannounced free swim days when they have a limited staff, usually on slower weekdays.
 The rest of the park is free to enjoy, including hiking and biking trails.
 There's plenty of free parking.
 Read more about Lake James State Park.

 Boating: To explore the lake more, rent a paddleboard, canoe or kayak on the beach for $5/hour.